List of Demon Slayer: Kimetsu no Yaiba characters: Hashira

 The Flame Hashira and successor to his father Shinjuro.
-Though he comes off as boisterous and eccentric, he is pure-hearted and honorable, as his mother instilled in him a moral code to protect the weak.
+Though he comes off as boisterous and eccentric, he is pure-hearted and honorable, as his mother instilled in him a moral code of protecting the weak.
 He is assigned to investigate the Mugen Train, with Tanjiro, Zenitsu, Inosuke, and Nezuko aiding him in dispatching the Lower Rank Enmu.
 After the battle, the Upper Rank Akaza confronts him and proposes that he turn into a demon, having recognized his skill and strength.
 Kyojuro rejects this and battles him, but is ultimately killed.
 In his last moments, he directs Tanjiro to Shinjuro on his quest to discover more about his Hinokami Kagura.
 Tanjiro later has Kyojuro's tsuba installed on his new sword to honor him.
 In the present day, he is reincarnated as a high school student named Tojuro, who is also his descendant through his younger brother.